nolanlawson/dotjs-2016/readme.md

 the work that the Service Worker is doing.
 This may not make it into our final design, but it's being discussed by the vendors.
 Apple is interested in this model too, but Chrome and Firefox currently only run one Service Worker per origin.

-This is a good reason, though, to continue designing your Service Worker in a "fire-and-forget" way.
+This is a good reason, though, to continue designing your Service Worker in an ephemeral way.
 It allows browser vendors to optimize by terminating, restarting, or running multiple Service Workers as necessary.
 Don't rely on in-memory state in your Service Worker!

 ---

-# Progressive web apps in Microsoft Edge
+# PWAs in Microsoft Edge

 ???